 Despite the pandemic, many are addressing long-standing problems by investing in newer rigs and offering more flexible leasing terms for drivers.
 According to a June 2020 report by Frieghtwaves, trucking companies are also equipping their rigs with safety features designed to prevent accidents and reduce the severity of injuries.
 These include:

-• Self-driving features, which take some of the pressure off drivers and can help when backing up and making turns.
+- Self-driving features, which take some of the pressure off drivers and can help when backing up and performing wide turns.

 These may not prevent a truck accident, but they may reduce the severity and the liability truck companies face.